NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-6-the-mrsa-case-study.md

 Before you start:

 * Make sure that your working directory in R is `workshop-reproducible-research/tutorials/rmarkdown` in the course directory (Session > Set Working Directory).
 * Open the file `code/supplementary_material.Rmd`.

-> **Note** <br>
+!!!
+Note
-> In this tutorial we have used Conda to install all the R packages we need,
-> so that you get to practice how you can actually do this in projects of your
-> own.
-You can, however, install things using `install.packages()` or
-> `BiocManager::install()` as well, even though this makes it both less
-> reproducible and more complicated in most cases.
+    In this tutorial we have used Conda to install all the R packages we need, so that you get to practice how you can actually do this in projects of your own.
+You can, however, install things using `install.packages()` or `BiocManager::install()` as well, even though this makes it both less reproducible and more complicated in most cases.

 ## Overview